danskernesdigitalebibliotek/ddb-material-list/README.md

 #### Unit ####

-Unit tests are primarily used to test parts that's difficult to test by the previous methods, unexpected exception handling for instance.
+Unit tests are primarily used to test parts that are difficult to test by the previous methods, unexpected exception handling for instance.
 Run `./vendor/bin/phpunit` to run the test suite.